 To consolidate these best practices in a structured setting, the SFEIR Institute Claude Code training guides you in 1 day through all these pitfalls with interactive labs on each command.

-Key takeaway: the 4 critical errors (/clear, /compact, /init, /rewind) account for 80% of incidents - fix them first.
+Key takeaway: the 4 critical errors (/clear, /compact, /init, context saturation) are the most frequent.
+Fix them first.